petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## CR and open science

+The open science movement encourages sharing code and data required to write a paper.
+Those who do this and aren't strictly required to are doing a great thing, but I have noticed that many times the materials shared do not follow CR principles, and consequently are not actually reproducible without a bunch of extra detective work.

 One important missing principle is a holistic view.
 The project should be the important unit.
 Yes, there are modules and subcomponents,